Weekly Paycheck Calculator with Overtime

 Example Problem

-An employee earns $12.55/hr.
-Regular time is 0–40 hours at straight time (1x).
-Overtime 1 starts after 40 hours at time and a half (1.5x).
-They work 50 hours this week.
+An employee earns $12.55 per hour.
+Regular time covers 0–40 hours at 1× pay, overtime starts after 40 hours at 1.5× pay, and the employee works 50 hours this week.

 Key Concepts